riboviz/riboviz/docs/user/prep-riboviz-config.md

 If a token is present in a value but the corresponding environment variable is undefined, then the path `.` is substituted.

-For example, if your configuration defines:
+As an example, if your configuration defines:

 ```
 asite_disp_length_file: ${RIBOVIZ_ORGANISM_FILES}/other/yeast_standard_asite_disp_length.txt